Star Trek V: The Final Frontier: Release

 The Final Frontier was expected to be one of the summer's biggest movies and a sure hit, despite its appearing in a market crowded with other sequels and blockbusters such as Indiana Jones and the Last Crusade, Ghostbusters II, and Batman.
 Never before had so many sequels been released at the same time.
 Analysts expected The Final Frontier to make nearly $200 million.

 Marketing included an MS-DOS computer game Star Trek V: The Final Frontier, part of an increasing trend of game tie-ins to movies.
 J. M. Dillard wrote the film's novelization, which was on The New York Times Best Seller list for four weeks.
 Paramount sold Star Trek-branded apparel through catalogues, and Kraft made a Star Trek-branded marshmallow dispenser.
 While Star Trek had a built-in fan market, marketing tie-ins were risky at the time and even high-grossing films could not guarantee success of related merchandise.
 Unlike other summer blockbusters, Star Trek had no mass-market appeal and no major food or beverage promotions, but sold pins and posters in theaters, bypassing retailers; other merchandise included pins and a pewter statue of Enterprise, designed to appeal to Star Trek's relatively small but loyal group of collectors.
 Paramount released teaser posters for Star Trek V depicting a cinema seat in outer space with the tagline "Why are they putting seatbelts in theaters this summer?"

-In its first week, The Final Frontier was number one at the domestic box office.
-Its $17.4 million opening on 2,202 screens beat the $16.8 million total of The Voyage Home and made it the best Star Trek opening weekend to that point.
+In its opening weekend, The Final Frontier was number one at the US box office.
+Its $17.4 million opening on 2,202 screens beat the $16.8 million total of The Voyage Home and made it the best Star Trek opening weekend to that point and Paramount's biggest opening non-holiday weekend gross.
 The Voyage Home, however, had played in only 1,349 theaters at a time with lower ticket prices.
 In its second week The Final Frontier tumbled 58% to make $7.1 million; in its third week it grossed only $3.7 million.
 It had a wide release of ten weeks, shorter than that of any Star Trek film before it.

-The Final Frontier grossed $49,566,330 in the domestic box office for a global total of $63 million.
+The Final Frontier grossed $49,566,330 in the United States and Canada and a global total of $63 million.
 The season proved to be another record-breaker for the film industry, with domestic summer box-office revenues of $2.05 billion.
 The Final Frontier was the season's tenth-best-grossing film, although it failed to make expected returns.
 It and Pink Cadillac were the early summer's biggest box-office disappointments.